| Title: | Parametric Quantile Regression Models for Bounded Data |

 method returns a list with relevant model statistics and estimates, which

-can be printed using the print
+can be printed using the print method.

 be use to extract, respectively, the estimated coefficients, the